LODSContent/All-MOC/MOC/en/power-BI-account.md

     - **Email**: +++@lab.CloudPortalCredential(User1).Username+++
     - **Password**: +++@lab.CloudPortalCredential(User1).Password+++

-3. Complete the sign up process to create a new account, entering the phone number +++555 1234567+++ when prompted.
+3. Complete the sign up process to create a new account.
+If prompted for a phone number, enter +++555 1234567+++

 ## Activate a Fabric trial